-Weekend & Holy Days: One Mass \$ 70 + mileage (at current IRS rate)
+Weekend & Holy Days: One Mass \$ 80 + mileage (at current IRS rate)

-Two Masses \$100 + mileage
+Two Masses \$110 + mileage

-Three Masses \$135 + mileage
+Three Masses \$145 + mileage

-Four Masses \$175 + mileage
+Four Masses \$185

-Confessions \$ 20 + mileage
+Confessions per half hour 1 + mileage

-Penance Service with Confessions (1 hr.) \$ 35 + mileage
+Penance Service with Confessions (1 hr.) \$ 40 + mileage

-Weekday : One Mass \$ 30 + mileage
+Weekday: One Mass \$ 35 + mileage

-- Under this schedule, the Mass stipend remains with the parish where the Mass was celebrated.
-The payment schedule above reflects that change. - If the same priest presides at both the Saturday and Sunday Masses, calculate the fee for the total number of Masses for the weekend, (e.g., 1 Saturday, 2 Sunday, the fee would be \$135 not \$70 for Saturday and \$100 for Sunday). - If the priest comes for Confessions before Mass, the \$20 fee is added. - If the priest does not stay overnight for the weekend Masses, mileage should be paid for both Saturday and Sunday. - If a senior priest is offering the Mass, the check should be made payable to the senior priest.
+☐ Under this schedule, the Mass stipend remains with the parish where the Mass was celebrated.
+The payment schedule above reflects that change.

-- Senior priests receiving help-out fees will need to complete W-9s for the parish that is paying the fees.
-Senior priests may receive a 1099 from the parish paying the fees if they receive more than \$600 in a calendar year. - Mileage from July 1, 2022, through December 31, 2022 is paid at \$.625 per mile.
-Mileage is not included on the 1099 for help-out fees and is not included in the calculation for the \$600 amount earned for help-out fees in the year. - If a priest who receives a salary is offering the Mass, the check for help-out fee and mileage is to be made payable to the institution (parish, religious order or diocese) that employs the priest.
+If the same priest presides at both the Saturday and Sunday Masses, calculate the fee for the total number of Masses for the weekend, (e.g., 1 Saturday, 2 Sunday, the fee would be \$145 - not \$80 for Saturday and \$110 for Sunday).
+If the priest comes for Confessions before Mass, the \$20 per half-hour fee is added.
+If the priest does not stay overnight for the weekend Masses, mileage should be paid for both Saturday and Sunday.
+If a senior priest is offering the Mass, the check should be made payable to the senior priest.
+Senior priests receiving help-out fees will need to complete W-9s for the parish that is paying the fees.
+Senior priests may receive a 1099 from the parish paying the fees if they receive more than \$600 in a calendar year.
+Mileage from January 1, 2024, is paid at \$.67 per mile.
+Mileage is not included on the 1099 for help-out fees and is not included in the calculation for the \$600 amount earned for help-out fees in the year.
+If a priest who receives a salary is offering the Mass, the check for help-out fee and mileage is to be made payable to the institution (parish, religious order, or diocese) that employs the priest.
 The priest recoups the mileage reimbursement from the institution that employs him. (cf. Car Allowance, Method A or B, p.
-3) Parishes receiving help-out fees will need to complete W-9s for the parish that is paying the fees.

-Other Sacraments - Help-Out Fees (given to deacon, senior priest, or priest's employer)

-Baptism within Mass - no additional fee beyond Mass help-out fee (see above)

-Baptism outside of Mass at a special time - \$30 plus mileage

-Funeral (if requested by pastor or pastoral leader) - \$50 plus mileage

-Wedding (if requested by pastor or pastoral leader) - \$50 plus mileage

-Normally, if a family requests a priest or deacon other than one assigned to the parish for a wedding or funeral, the family, rather than the parish, would compensate the priest or deacon.

-Offerings on the Occasion of the Celebration of a Sacrament (given to the parish)

-These maximum amounts are set by Wisconsin Catholic Conference.
-No one should be denied a sacrament because the person fails to make an offering.

-Mass Intention \$10 Baptism . \$10 Funeral \$50 Wedding \$75
+3) Parishes receiving help-out fees will need to complete W-9s for the parish that is paying the fees. Ω. her Sacraments - Help-Out Fees (given to deacon, senior priest, or priest's employer) ptism within Mass - no additional fee beyond Mass help-out fee (see above) ptism outside of Mass at a special time - \$30 plus mileage neral (if requested by pastor or pastoral leader) - \$75 plus mileage edding (if requested by pastor or pastoral leader) - \$100 plus mileage inceanera (if requested by pastor or pastoral leader) - \$100 plus mileage (new) rmally, if a family requests a priest or deacon other than one assigned to the parish for a wedding or rmaily, if a family requests a priest or deacon other than one assigned to the parish for a wedding or eral, the family, rather than the parish, would compensate the priest or deacon. ur teral, the family, rather than the parish, would compensate the priest or dedcon.
+Of ferings on the Occasion of the Celebration of a Sacrament (given to the parish) ese maximum amounts are set by Wisconsin Catholic Conference.
+No one should be denied a sac rament because the person fails to make an offering. ass Intention\$20 Baptism\$10 Fu neral\$75 Wedding\$100 Οu inceanera\$100